syncfusion-content/blazor-docs/blazor/accumulation-chart/legend.md

 ![Blazor Accumulation Chart Legend with Wrap](images/legend/blazor-accumulation-chart-legend-wrap.png)

-> Refer to the [Blazor Charts](https://www.syncfusion.com/blazor-components/blazor-charts) feature tour page for its groundbreaking feature representations and also explore the [Blazor Accumulation Chart Example](https://blazor.syncfusion.com/demos/chart/pie?theme=bootstrap4) to know about the various features of accumulation charts and how it is used to represent numeric proportional data.
+N> Refer to the [Blazor Charts](https://www.syncfusion.com/blazor-components/blazor-charts) feature tour page for its groundbreaking feature representations and also explore the [Blazor Accumulation Chart Example](https://blazor.syncfusion.com/demos/chart/pie?theme=bootstrap4) to know about the various features of accumulation charts and how it is used to represent numeric proportional data.

 * [Grouping](./grouping)
 * [Data label](./data-label)